sayanlp99/movieapp/README.md

 # movieapp

-A Flutter project to keep track of movies.
+A Flutter project to keep track of movies watched.

+Features:
+• Cross Platform Application, works on Web, Android and iOS
+• Use Firebase authentication for user authentication and session management.
+• Firebase Firestore is used to store all the data

 | Android        | iOS           |
 | ------------- |:-------------:|